What we seek in Southbridge tenants

 Cost

-A list of prices of rental management services in Southbridge
+A list of fees associated with rental management services in Southbridge

 -